 Newport is a laid-back beachside village with the Pacific Ocean on one side and the tranquil waters of Pittwater on the other.
-This makes for a vast water playground perfect for yachting, swimming and surfing.
+It’s a vast water playground perfect for yachting, swimming and surfing.
 In fact, Newport Beach is also the home of three times world surfing champion, Tom Carroll.

 If beaches are not your scene, wander through Newport village and enjoy coastal-themed shops, cafes and restaurants.
 Newport has so much to offer to both locals and visitors.

 Please contact the business for the most up to date information.